alkem-io/alkemio/docs/technical-design.md

 This is then a secure private channel for their direct communications.

 ## Current Usage
 The Matrix Protocol provides a rich set of functionality, only a small fraction of which is currently leveraged / exposed by Alkemio.
-However the choice was made to embed / wrap Matrix in order to ensure that there is a powerful base for further expanding the communications capabilitities of the platform.
+However the choice was made to embed / wrap Matrix in order to ensure that there is a powerful base for further expanding the communications capabilities of the platform.

 The current setup implies that the embedded Matrix Server has rooms for each Community, as well as direct messaging rooms.